Siong23/secure5g-ai/README.md

 # 🔐 secure5g-ai

-An open-source project for generating realistic, labeled 5G network traffic datasets using MMU’s 5G testbed infrastructure.
+An open-source project for generating realistic, labeled 5G network traffic datasets using a live 5G testbed infrastructure.
 The goal is to support the research and development of AI/ML-based security mechanisms in next-generation mobile networks.

 ---